dorkodu/luckt/README.md

 # Luckt

-Luckt is a lightweight and predictable state management pattern + library for JavaScript apps.
+Luckt is a lightweight and predictable state management pattern + library for web apps.
 It serves as a centralized store for all the data flow and state evolution in an application, with rules ensuring that the state can only be mutated in a predictable way.

 You can use Luckt together with [Lucid](https://github.com/dorkodu/lucid), or with any other view library.